sigsum/ansible/roles/yubihsm_connector/README.md

 package manager.
 Expect the `yubihsm-connector` user and systemd service to be added.
 The yubihsm-connector will be listening on `localhost:12345`.

-The role also optionally sets up monitoring of a specific YubiHSM USB device being present.

 [yubihsm-connector]: https://developers.yubico.com/yubihsm-connector/

 Requirements